Registrations are processed in the order they are received.

-Pets or no pets: Sorry, pets are not allowed on campus other than service animals.
+Pets or no pets: Pets other than service animals are not allowed on campus.

 The Fletcher Farm School for the Arts and Crafts is operated by the Society of Vermont Artists and Craftsmen, Inc., A 501(c)3, non-profit organization.
 Membership in The Society of Vermont Artists and Craftsmen, Inc. is open to all.